TonyTimeout/JFugueForAndroid/README.md

 # JFugueForAndroid
-This is a library which allows to use Android.Media.Midi together with the JFugue project for Android.
+This is a library which uses Android.Media.Midi together with the JFugue project for Android.

 ## Build Instructions